It’s hard out here for a creative entrepreneur.

 But how can you stand out when so many others are doing the same thing?

 So how do you do that?
 By sharing…

 Your personality, your stories, and your beliefs.
 Whether or not you like pineapple on pizza.
 How you put Halloween decorations up on September 1st, and cry as you take them down on November 1st.

 Your sleeping position.
 (Mine?
 Diagonally across the bed, arms and legs pointing in crazy directions either on top of my boyfriend or knocking a dog off, a twisted torso, hanging off the edge.
 Yes, I DO sleep like Sailor Moon.)

 All the specific things that make you you are going to set you apart from everyone else.
 The more specific you get, the better.
 It’ll attract your people, scare off the wrong ones, and build a magic-carpet-riding-whole-new-world type of trust that your ideal client won’t be able to resist.

 No one else is you, and that’s what makes you stand out.

 I get it.
 Showing your true self is scary.
 Especially when you’re just starting out.
 Imposter syndrome gets the best of us.

-As a creative entrepreneur, becoming comfortable in your skin is part of the journey.
+As a creative entrepreneur, becoming comfortable and grounded with who you are is part of the journey.